google/scaaml/scaaml_intro/README.md

 -   `key_recovery_demo.ipynb` is the notebook that showcases how to use the trained model and the `scaaml` library to recover TinyAES keys with just 4 traces.
-You can either use the models provided, or train your own.
+You can either use the provided models, or train your own.